jaffamonkey/current-blog/content/training-course/index.md

 While it will be important to understand running commands from a Terminal, for this training guide, using the web services will be sufficient.

 ## GitHub
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

-Create a repo on github
+### Create a repo on github
-Go to GitHub

 Github is a service where you can keep your code, and make it available to others.
 After setting up your account, click the "+" symbol in the top-right of the menu bar.
 ￼
-## Fill in repo form
+### Fill in repo form
 The defaults are ok, but remember to select to add README to add repo info.

-￼
-## Webpage
+### Webpage
 Create first HTML page
 After creating repo, click "Create New File" and enter filename `index.html`.

-￼
 Now we can start the coding!
 ```
 <!DOCTYPE html>